TeamEver/everpsblog/README.md

 You can now fetch posts from a WooCommerce store using its REST API.
 Configure the API URL and credentials in the module settings and click **Import WooCommerce posts**.
 Tags and linked product IDs detected in the API data are also imported.

 ### WordPress REST Import
 If WooCommerce is not installed, you can still import posts using the standard WordPress REST API.
 Provide the API URL in the module settings and click **Import WordPress posts** to fetch all blog content.
+Featured images, categories, authors and excerpts are imported and WordPress shortcodes are converted to Bootstrap compatible HTML.

 ---